scipy/scipy.org/www/about.rst

 Scientific computing in Python builds upon a small core of packages:

 * Python_, a general purpose programming language.
-It is interpreted and dynamically typed and is very suited for interactive work and quick prototyping, while being powerful enough to write large applications in.
+It is interpreted and dynamically typed and is very well suited for interactive work and quick prototyping, while being powerful enough to write large applications in.
 * NumPy_, the fundamental package for numerical computation.
 It defines the numerical array and matrix types and basic operations on them.
-* The :doc:`SciPy library <scipylib/index>`, a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics and much more.
+* The :doc:`SciPy library <scipylib/index>`, a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics, and much more.
-* Matplotlib_, a mature and popular plotting package, that provides publication-quality 2D plotting as well as rudimentary 3D plotting
+* Matplotlib_, a mature and popular plotting package that provides publication-quality 2D plotting, as well as rudimentary 3D plotting.

-On this base, the SciPy ecosystem includes general and specialised tools for data management and computation, productive experimentation and high-performance computing.
-Below we overview some key packages, though there are :doc:`many more relevant packages <topical-software>`.
+On this base, the SciPy ecosystem includes general and specialised tools for data management and computation, productive experimentation, and high-performance computing.
+Below, we overview some key packages, though there are :doc:`many more relevant packages <topical-software>`.

 Data and computation:

-* pandas_, providing high-performance, easy to use data structures.
+* pandas_, providing high-performance, easy-to-use data structures.
 * SymPy_, for symbolic mathematics and computer algebra.
 * scikit-image_ is a collection of algorithms for image processing.
 * scikit-learn_ is a collection of algorithms and tools for machine learning.